Posted: March 13, 2018 by: AG_Creative86

 “Rays of light poured through the open window and made visible the wafting clouds of dust.
 They swirled together to form a granular sphere where the Raven reappeared.
 It waved its wings gracefully as the conductor from the eye of the storm until the dust fell to the floor, and then it perched itself on the pillar beside the chalice in the center.
 Prince Edward nodded at it, having known that he’d see him again before his quest was over.

 “‘Where’s the behemoth?
-I was told that it’s guarding the Maiden of Eden’s room.’
+I was told that it’s guarding Maiden Eden’s room.’
 Prince Edward pointed his sword toward the door at the far end of the room.”

 Tia felt Father’s eyes on her even though his face didn’t leave the wrinkled pages.
 No matter what the fairytale, she knew that he was reading just for her.
-Her brother, Aaric, was too busy playing with his figurines to be bothered with a child’s tale.
-He yawned loudly and muttered an occasional criticism.
+Her brother, Aaric, yawned loudly and muttered the occasional criticism.
+He was too busy playing with his figurines to be bothered with a child’s tale.

 “Each of the chalices was made of solid gold and crafted in similar detail.
 Other than residing on separate pillars, the chalices bore no distinction between them.
 ‘How do I figure out which one holds the key?’ he asked the Raven.